taocpp/PEGTL/doc/Rules-and-Grammars.md

 The Action and Control are required for calling sub-rules as shown in the [example below](#complex-example).

-The States are also used for calling sub-rules, though it is not unheard of for parsing rules themselves make use of them.
+The States are also used for calling sub-rules, though it is not unheard of for parsing rules themselves to make use of them.
 The two major reasons for rules to use states are (a) when a rule also does the job of an action, and (b) when a rule requires some dynamic information to determine when to match.

-For an example of (a) consider the rule `maximum_rule_with_action` in `include/tao/pegtl/contrib/integer.hpp`.
+For an example of (a) consider the rule `from_chars_combo` in `include/tao/pegtl/extra/charconv.hpp`.
-For an example of (b) consider the grammar in `src/pegtl/dynamic_match.cpp`.
+For an example of (b) consider the grammar in `src/example/dynamic_match.cpp`.

 ### Rewind Guard